Obiajulu-gif/chain_move/README.md

 ## 🔒 Authentication with Internet Identity

 Internet Identity is used to authenticate both drivers and passengers on ChainMove.
-This integration ensures that user sessions are secure, decentralized, and managed entirely on the Internet Computer blockchain.
+This integration ensures that user sessions are secure, decentralized, and managed entirely on the Request Network blockchain.

 1. **Login**: Internet Identity prompts users to authenticate when they access the platform.
 2. **Session Management**: Once logged in, users can access their profiles, book rides, and manage their transactions.